 5. Office hours must still be conducted.
 Zoom meetings are recommended for office hours and for one-on-one communication with students.
 These do not need to be recorded.
 You may not give out your personal phone number to students to use for communication.

-6. Consider how you will give exams.
+6. Consider how you will give exams or written assignments.
 Do you want to do send home exams via email, or timed exams via eCampus/Canvas?

 7. Consider how you want to proctor exams in eCampus/Canvas.

 - Academic Innovation’s Proctoring Site with options for proctoring and instruction sets